Evaluating approaches to identifying research supporting the United Nations Sustainable Development Goals: Discussion and Perspectives

 For 13 out of the 16 SDGs documented in Table \ref{table:auckland_vs_els2020}, the Auckland queries capture more SDG-related publications.
-In some cases, the number of publications captured by the Auckland queries double that captured by the Elsevier 2021 approach.
+In some cases, the number of publications captured by the Auckland queries doubled that captured by the Elsevier 2021 approach.
 A significant proportion of the additional publications are captured through localized keywords and search terms.
-For example, "Te Whāriki" -- the New Zealand national curriculum document for early childhood education -- was used as an SDG4 keyphrase under the Auckland approach.
-It retrieved 19 SDG4 papers published by the University of Auckland, of which only 6 papers were counted by the Elsevier 2021 approach.
-In some other cases, the Auckland queries also gave rise to additional keywords that are fit for the global settings.
-For example, ``marine biodiversity'' as an Auckland keyphrase retrieved 24 SDG14 papers published by the University of Auckland, of which 19 papers were counted by the Elsevier 2021 approach.
+For example, “Te Whariki”¯ – the New Zealand national curriculum document for early childhood education – was used as an SDG4 keyphrase under the Auckland approach as it pinpoints what makes a quality early childhood education curriculum with an indigenous Māori lens.
+It retrieved 19 SDG4 papers published by the University of Auckland, of which only 6 papers were counted by the Elsevier 2020 approach.
+A manual inspection of these 19 ’Te Whariki’ papers unsurprisingly suggests the high relevance of all 19 papers to SDG4 Target 4.2 on ensuring quality early childhood development, care, and pre-primary education.
+In some other cases, the Auckland queries also gave rise to additional keywords potentially fitting for the global settings.
+For example, “marine biodiversity” as an Auckland keyphrase retrieved 24 SDG14 papers published by the University of Auckland, of which 19 papers were counted by the Elsevier 2020 approach.

+As shown in Figure \ref{fig:sdg_auckland}, applying the Auckland approach to the Aurora (survey \& suggested), Elsevier (multi-label), Chilean, and the OSDG datasets generates F1 scores that are better for some SDGs (e.g., SDG3, 4, 7, and 14) than others.
+The F1 scores are notably low for SDGs such as SDG 1, 2, 10, and 12.

+This suggests that, while the localized approach adds useful keywords and themes in some context, further work is required to examine each keyword and keyphrase independently to understand their impact on precision and recall and to refine the search conditions upon which they should be applied.
+In future work, it would also be interesting to develop a contextualized SDG-label set that aligns with the contextualized SDG mapping approach (e.g., an Auckland SDG validation set) to better test out the performance of the contextualized approach against more generic, global approaches.